About Keele University

 At the core of our mission is the vision for a more sustainable world, driven by the United Nations Sustainable Development Goals.

 Sustainability is embedded in everything we do at Keele, and this drive has led to us leading innovative trials in smart energy and green technology.
 From hosting the first UK trial of hydrogen blending in a gas network, testing new smart energy technologies, to producing our own renewable energy on campus, we're proud to be leading the sector on sustainability.

 Our efforts are recognised around the globe, a status which was cemented when we won the Global Sustainability Institution of the Year award at the Green Gown Awards in 2021.

 Supporting our local community and beyond

 Our impact is felt not only around the world, but closer to home as well - our academics and students benefit from close links with regional businesses, industry, and our local NHS trusts.

 Over 5,000 Keele-trained nurses are currently working on the NHS frontline, with many who study with us choosing to stay local when they qualify.
 More than 200 of our healthcare professors, lecturers and teaching staff also work clinically in the NHS, putting their expertise into practice day in, day out.

-Outside of healthcare, our support for local businesses and SMEs is also unparalleled, with 600 local businesses having been supported by Keele-led innovation programmes since 2017, contributing £200m per year to the local economy, and with over 50 businesses based on our campus Science and Innovation Park.
+Outside of healthcare, our support for local businesses and SMEs is also unparalleled, with over 2,000 interactions between local businesses and Keele-led innovation programmes since 2017, contributing £345m per year to the local economy, and with over 50 businesses based on our campus Science and Innovation Park.

 Facts and figures